create3000/x_ite/docs/_posts/components/RigidBodyPhysics/DoubleAxisHingeJoint.md

 DoubleAxisHingeJoint has two independent axes located around a common anchor point. axis1 has limits and a motor, axis 2 only has a motor Contains two RigidBody nodes (containerField values body1, body2).

-The DoubleAxisHingeJoint node belongs to the **RigidBodyPhysics** component and its container field is *joints.* It is available since X3D version 3.2 or later.
+The DoubleAxisHingeJoint node belongs to the **RigidBodyPhysics** component and its default container field is *joints.* It is available since X3D version 3.2 or later.

 ## Hierarchy